 Quick links:

-Aladabj, Universidad de Bagdad (2021).
-“Fruits and their uses in Mesopotamia light of published Cuneiform texts.”
+Aladabj, University of Baghdad, 2021.
+"Fruits and their uses in Mesopotamia light of published Cuneiform texts."

 Joannès, F. (1989).
-“La culture du palmier dattier et de la vigne en Babylonie.”
-In Reflets des Deux Fleuves.
+"La culture du palmier dattier et de la vigne en Babylonie."
+In Refluses des Deux Fleuves.
 Leuven.

 McGovern, P. E. (2003).
-Ancient Wine: The Search for the Origins of Viniculture.
+Ancient Wine: The Search for the Origins of Wine.
 Princeton University Press.

 "Land Between Rivers: Wine and Trade in Ancient Mesopotamia."